 So if you need that extra boost to get through the day, then stick to the drinks below.

-What is the strongest coffee at Starbucks?
+What Is the Most Caffeinated Drink at Starbucks?

 The strongest drink at Starbucks is a Venti True North Blonde Roast filter coffee, which contains 475mg of caffeine.